vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 **Important Note** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2.6:

-  - Add options for stage - supports block-scoped "wrappers" like timeout and Declarative options like skipDefaultCheckout
+  - Add options {} for stage - supports block-scoped "wrappers" like timeout and Declarative options like skipDefaultCheckout
-  - Add input directive for stage - runs the input step with the supplied configuration before entering the when or agent for a stage, and makes any parameters provided as part of the input step available as environment variables.
+  - Add input {} directive for stage - runs the input step with the supplied configuration before entering the when or agent for a stage, and makes any parameters provided as part of the input step available as environment variables.

 The declarative `input` directive blocks the `stage` from executing and acquiring an agent - this is an important enhancement as previously a more complicated work-around was required to not tie up an agent with an input step.
 If the `input` is approved, the stage will then continue.

-Insert the following ```stage``` block into your pipeline:
+Insert the following `stage` block into your pipeline after `stage('Say Hello') {} block:

 ```
     stage('Deploy') {
       input {
         message "Should we continue?"
       }
       steps {
         echo "Continuing with deployment"
       }
     }
 ```

 **Note**: To keep Jenkins from waiting indefinitely for a user response your should set a ```timeout``` for the `stage` like shown below:

 ```
     stage('Deploy') {
       options {
         timeout(time: 1, unit: 'MINUTES')
       }
       input {
         message "Should we continue?"
       }
       steps {
         echo "Continuing with deployment"
       }
     }
 ```

 # Exercise 1.6